 : The Italian term “codice fiscale” is commonly translated as “tax code”, “fiscal code” or “tax number”.
 The Italian Codice Fiscale is an Italian identification code.
 The personal Codice Fiscale is the result of a formula

 It is mandatory to have an Italian tax code for a number of Italian activities such as to open an Italian bank account, to start an Italian court dispute, to buy or inherit an Italian property, to register a preliminary contract for a property purchase, to buy a mobile phone number, to apply for a utility connection, to get an Italian mortgage, to rent a property for more than 30 days, etc.

 Italian tax implications:

-Having an Italian tax code does not imply any tax duty per se.
+Having an Italian tax code does not imply any tax duty.
 You are subject to Italian tax duties if you (i) own certain qualifying assets in Italy or (ii) if you are an Italian resident or (iii) if you earn an Italian taxable income.

 How do you obtain an Italian tax code (codice fiscale)?
 The codice fiscale is assigned by birth to Italians and upon request to non-Italians.

 You can apply for your Italian codice fiscale for free through any tax office (Agenzia delle Entrate) in Italy or through an Italian consular office or Embassy.

 As an alternative a representative can apply for and obtain a tax code certificate on your behalf without the need to deal personally with the relevant Italian tax authorities.

-If you apply in person or through a representative, the tax code certificate is issued on a same-day service basis (over the counter).
+If you apply in person or through a representative, they will issue the tax code on a same-day service basis (over the counter).

 Requirements to apply for an Italian tax code (codice fiscale):